 - Very easy to navigate large screen with excellent interface

 Helix will deliver extremely clear and magnified side scan images from up to 125 feet away from your boat with the dual spectrum CHIRP sonar.
-Being a dual spectrum sonar, you will have access to both high and low-frequency bands to suit any fishing depth you may be cruising through.
-Quickly determine where you are seeing fish arches or fish-holding structures so you know exactly when to drop a line in the water.
+Being a dual-spectrum sonar, you will have access to both high and low-frequency bands to suit any fishing depth you may be cruising through.
+Quickly determine where you see fish arches or fish-holding structures, so you know exactly when to drop a line in the water.

 Humminbird made sure this unit was equipped with their trademark LowQ transducer to give you an unobstructed view of individual fish as well as schools of baitfish.
 In addition, it comes complete with Basemap software to give you a collection of more than ten thousand detailed US lake and coastline GPS coverage for basic navigation and waypoints.

 - Quick return on highly detailed and clear magnified images

 - Dual spectrum CHIRP for both deepwater and shallow scanning

 - Massive database of 10,000 maps for waypoints

 If you’re tired of being limited to low-quality fish finders when you’re out on the kayak, stop your search with this side scan sonar.
 Lowrance has specifically made their Hook model a perfect addition to any kayak as well as a powered vessel, and they made sure it was at a favorable price point as well.